M Idioms

 - used to express surprise or shock

-"My goodness," she said when she saw the small dog jump into the swimming pool.
+"My goodness," the woman said when she saw the small dog jump into the swimming pool.

 my gut tells me